nsrau/azure-docs.it-it/articles/vs-azure-tools-docker-hosting-web-apps-in-docker.md

 <properties
-   pageTitle="Distribuire un contenitore Docker ASP.NET Core Linux in un host Docker remoto | Microsoft Azure" description="Informazioni su come usare Visual Studio Tools per Docker per distribuire un'app Web ASP.NET Core in un contenitore Docker in esecuzione in una macchina virtuale Linux host Docker di Azure"
+   pageTitle="Deploy an ASP.NET Core Linux Docker container to a remote Docker host | Microsoft Azure" description="Learn how to use Visual Studio Tools for Docker to deploy an ASP.NET Core web app to a Docker container running on an Azure Docker Host Linux VM"
    services="azure-container-service"
    documentationCenter=".net"
    authors="mlearned"
    manager="douge"
    editor=""/>

 <tags
    ms.service="azure-container-service"